-&lt;sup>24 As mentioned previously, we defined access as the population in a census block group that lives within one-quarter mile of a bus stop or within one-half mile of a rail station.
-Therefore, the measure of access for Portland may be slightly less restrictive than the measure used for the Twin Cities region and had smaller percentages (41 and 43 percent, respectively) of their population with access to regular-route transit.
+24 As mentioned previously, we defined access as the population in a census block group that lives within one-quarter mile of a bus stop or within one-half mile of a rail station.
+Therefore, the measure of access for Portland may be slightly less restrictive than the measure used for the Twin Cities region

-However, only 57 percent of residents in the Twin Cities region had access to near by transit service on the week ends
+However, only 57 percent of residents in the Twin Cities region had access to nearby transit service on the weekends and had smaller percentages (41 and 43 percent, respectively) of their population with access to regular-route transit.25

 Transit services in the Twin Cities region were more limited on weekends and during weekday nonpeak hours.
 Only 57 percent of residents in the Twin Cities region lived in areas with nearby weekend transit service.
 In many suburban areas of the region, regular-route bus service was offered only during weekday peak hours; therefore, no midday service was available.
-Also, when comparing the amount of service available during nonpeak weekday hours with the peak hours, the Twin Cities area provided relatively fewer services during the nonpeak hours than other regions.
+Also, when comparing the amount of service available during nonpeak weekday hours with the peak hours, the Twin Cities area provided relatively fewer services during the nonpeak hours than other regions.26

 Since people only consider transit as a viable option if the service goes where they need to travel and in a reasonable amount of travel time, we also examined the extent to which survey respondents agreed that transit was a transportation option for them.
-In a 2009 survey by Metro Transit of potential transit riders who currently drive to work, around 55 percent said that the lack of routes near their home or destination or the walk to the bus stop had "some" to a "heavy" influence on their decisions to not ride the bus.
-Additionally, for more than 62 percent of the respondents, travel time had "some" to a "heavy" influence on their decisions to not commute by bus.
+In a 2009 survey by Metro Transit of potential transit riders who currently drive to work, around 55 percent said that the lack of routes near their home or destination or the walk to the bus stop had "some" to a "heavy" influence on their decisions to not ride the bus.27 Additionally, for more than 62 percent of the respondents, travel time had "some" to a "heavy" influence on their decisions to not commute by bus.